Five Top Places in Mexico for Expats To Spend Retired Life

 Living the Mexican Dream

 For people from the United States and Canada, Mexico is the closest expat destination abroad.
 Currently, there are over a million expats living in Mexico full-time or part-time.
 Expats are living in small pockets across the country because it offers almost every climate, lifestyle, and landscape you may need to stay comfortably.
 If you want to lead a quiet and peaceful life in your late sixties and seventies, Mexico can be your dream destination.
+Healthcare system in Mexico is highly advanced and affordable.

 Stay Secure With International Health Insurance